top of page

 The surprising truth about non-verbal communication.

-In our modern world, communication is changing very fast but body language has always been around.
-Our body language and non-verbal gestures convey subtle messages to others about our feelings, our emotions, moods, and thoughts that you may or may not want to reveal.
+In our modern world, communication is changing very fast, but body language has always been around.
+Our body language and non-verbal gestures convey subtle messages to others about our feelings, emotions, moods, and thoughts that we may or may not want to reveal.

 Fear, anger, surprise, or sadness, for example, are different emotions leading to different gestures and body language signals.
 Today, we recognise that applying the knowledge of non-verbal behaviour in practical settings allows us to communicate more successfully than just relying purely on spoken words.
-Your body language’s specific actions and gestures usually correspond to your mental states.
-When you experience a positive inner state of mind, your body language will be more likely to reflect positivism and openness.
-In the opposite, if you are experiencing a negative state of mind, your face might be more ‘closed off’, your smile disappear and your entire body might portray a more negative outlook.
+Your body language’s specific actions and gestures usually correspond to your mental state.
+When you experience a positive inner state of mind, your body language will more likely reflect positivism and openness.
+Conversely, if you are experiencing a negative state of mind, your face might be more ‘closed off’, your smile might disappear, and your entire body might portray a more negative outlook.

 The link between body language and emotions